 Click to learn more about this Fund via the following sections:

-A limited number of grants are available to Centre County residents per month toward the non-routine and/or emergency care of dogs or cats in need of veterinary care.
+A limited number of grants are available to per month toward the non-routine and/or emergency care of dogs or cats in need of veterinary care.
+Individual grants are prioritized for Centre County residents and individuals referred via Allegheny Spay/Neuter Clinic.
+As available, grants may also be approved for counties immediately surrounding Centre County.
+Rescue grants are restricted to rescue groups operating primarily in Centre County.
 Eligibility is subject to the discretion of Centre County PAWS fund administrators and may not be available for all situations.

 Ownership and responsibility for the animal remains with the Grantee at all times.

 Funds are intended to be utilized heavily for treatment as opposed to diagnosis.
-The prognosis after surgery or treatment must be fair or better, as determined in the sole and absolute discretion of a licensed Centre County Veterinarian.
+The prognosis after surgery or treatment must be fair or better, as determined by a licensed veterinarian.
 The prognosis must include a predicted survival rate of 50% or better for survival beyond 6 months.
 Any and all follow-up care related to procedures performed using grant money is the complete responsibility of the animal’s owner unless expressly noted otherwise.